 - Once approved, the loan amount will be disbursed in stages, either to your educational institution or directly to you for other expenses.

-To streamline the application process, you'll need to submit the following OBC documents required for the education loan:
+To streamline the application process, you will need to submit the following documents:

 Documents from the Applicant:

-- Photo ID proof like Passport, Voter ID, Aadhar Card
+- Photo ID proof like Passport, Voter ID, Aadhaar Card

 - Proof of age via Birth certificate or Passport